hunyao/Jun-Kumokawa/README.md

 ### code JavaScript

-Codes somethig whatever you want with the language in the production mode at everywhere
+Codes something whatever you want with the language in the production mode at everywhere

 ### code HTML

-Codes somethig whatever you want with the language in the production mode at everywhere
+Codes something whatever you want with the language in the production mode at everywhere

 ### code CSS

-Codes somethig whatever you want with the language in the production mode at everywhere
+Codes something whatever you want with the language in the production mode at everywhere

-See the section Skills for more information.
+See the section [Skills](https://portfolio.kumoti.jp/#/skill) for more information.

 ## Contributing